SWS-Methodology/faoswsProducerPricesDocumentation/README.md

 # faoswsFisheriesSUAFBSdocumentation

-It contains the bookdown for the Fishery SUA-FBS process.
+It contains the bookdown for the Producer Prices process.

-The book is published at https://sws-methodology.github.io/faoswsFisheriesSUAFBSdocumentation/
+The book is published at https://sws-methodology.github.io/faoswsProducerPricesDocumentation/Harvester.html#producer-prices-harvester-procedure